Th3xPro/terraform-aws-multiple-endpoints/README.md

 TO DO

 - Finish adding SQS
-- cleanup code with better arrange modules and data between modules
+- cleanup code with better names
-- fix errors in console (above will fix)
+- clear error from console 'Stage already exists' to don't display
 - add aws_ssm_parameter